-With their awesome versatility in mind we rounded up 15 of our favorite recipes—for all meals of the day—to give you some examples of why you need a cast iron skillet in your life.
+With their versatility in mind, we rounded up 15 of our favorite recipes—for all meals of the day—to give you some examples of why you need a cast iron skillet in your life.
 Check them out below!

 1. Pepperoni Pull Apart Garlic Knots

-If you like pepperoni pizza, there’s a good chance you’ll be salivating over these pull-apart knots made with pepperoni strips, butter and herbs.
-Serious Eats shows us how make this simple dish on their blog here.
+If you like pepperoni pizza, there’s a good chance you’ll be salivating over these pull-apart knots made with pepperoni strips, butter, and herbs.
+Serious Eats shows us how to make this simple dish on their blog here.

 2. Reese’s Cup S’mores Dip